mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 }
 ```

-Nothing fancy except one mystery method: `advanceWatermarkToInfinity()`.
+Nothing fancy, except one mystery method: `advanceWatermarkToInfinity()`.
-In a nutshell the method tells: "all lines in the input stream have been observed, calculate the results please".
+In a nutshell the method tells: *all lines in the input stream have been observed, calculate the results please*.
+Don't worry, you will learn more about watermarks later on.

 ## Single Window